phoenix24/jvm-benchmark/readme.md

-# experiments benchmarking using JMH & Caliper.
+# Experiments in benchmarking using JMH & Caliper.
 ------------------------------------------------
-[] review all tests.
+- [] review all tests.
-[] measure jit impact.
+- [] measure jit impact.
-[] document results for the experiment.
+- [] document results for the experiment.
-[] measure object allocation throughput.
+- [] measure object allocation throughput.